redpanda-ai/ctci/README.md

-# ctci
+# What is this tool?

-This tool serves as a training aid for **Cracking the Coding Interview, 6th Edition**.
-This tool serves as an aid for picking random pratice questions from her book, which you can find [here](http://shortn/_y6ydorMcDP).
+This tool serves as a training aid for those wanting to grab high quality coding interview questions for study.
+The random pratice questions come from Gayle Laakmann's book, [**Cracking the Coding Interview, 6th Edition**](http://shortn/_y6ydorMcDP), which I highly recommend that you purchase first, since it offers so much more than this tool.

 ## Demo Reel
 This tool operates from the command line, and should work on Windows, Mac OSX, and Linux.